Jiezi-negf/Jiezi/README.md

 ### PhysicalQuantity

 Example "SingleEnergyGF" shows Green's function computation on one specific energy, which is the basis to get physical quantities such as carrier density and local density of states.
 This example loops over the interested energy range and obtains the values of the physical quantity at each energy point.
-Although the code about "Self-consistent Born Approximation(SCBA)" has been written, in this version the code of phonon part in SCBA loop is annotated.
-User can enable this function by uncommenting relevant lines.

 The first three steps are the same as example "SingleEnergyGF".
 After that, the SCBA  loop can be started: